debanjanxy/ubuntu-customisation/README.md

 # ubuntu-themes

-You can various themes at once.
+You can install various themes at once.
 Command to install

   sh themes.sh